 Is your child stressed out?
 Want to know how to protect your child from unnecessary stress?
 Refer to the 12 step guide below that together help provide a protective shield for your child against the stresses of our modern lives.

 The greatest dangers to our kids may not be the ones we worry most about, the ones that make the news, like abduction and child molestation.
 Random abductions by strangers are relatively rare in the U.S., approximately 200 annually, and molestation is almost always perpetrated by someone the child knows.
 Most parents can reduce these risks dramatically with attentive parenting.

 Stress researchers now believe that the greatest risk for many children is the stress of the way we live.
-Stress has an actual biological impact which causes physical, emotional and brain changes.
+Stress has an actual biological impact that causes physical, emotional, and brain changes.
 Stress makes all humans, young and old, more vulnerable to dangers from anxiety to depression, and from obesity to substance abuse.

 Given how stressed we feel as parents, it’s often a surprise to hear that stress can be even worse for our children than for us.

 Why children are prone to stress?

 Kids suffer from the same hyper-scheduling as adults, but it’s made even more challenging by their immature emotional and intellectual development.

 Children’s brains are still developing, laying down neural pathways in a daily context of stressful over-activity, upsetting images and hyper-stimulation.

 Researchers are only beginning to understand the effects of this on children’s neurological development.

 Compared to adults, children perceive themselves as powerless, at the mercy of schedules, parents, peers, school.
 They struggle with pressures that most of us didn’t, from much more homework to over-precocious peer culture to being constantly plugged in.
 They have less downtime, less playtime, less warm face-to-face connection, and less access to the grounding effects of nature.